Gordie Howe: Retirement

-Howe's star on Canada's Walk of Fame.
+Howe's star on Toronto's Walk of Fame.
 He received the honour in 2000.

 Howe was named to Canada's Sports Hall of Fame in 1975.
 In 1998, The Hockey News released their List of Top 100 NHL Players of All Time and listed Howe third overall, behind Wayne Gretzky and Bobby Orr.
 Of the list, Gretzky and Orr were quoted as regarding Howe as the greatest player.
 In 2000, Howe was inducted into Canada's Walk of Fame.

 On April 10, 2007, Howe was honoured with the unveiling of a new bronze statue in Joe Louis Arena, where the West Entrance is named the "Gordie Howe Entrance" in his honour.
 The statue is 12 ft tall and weighs about 4,500 lbs.
 The statue contains all of Howe's stats and history.
 Another statue of Howe was erected in downtown Saskatoon, Saskatchewan, on the corner of 20th Street and 1st Ave.
 He is depicted wearing a Detroit Red Wings sweater.
 The statue has since been relocated to the SaskTel Centre.

 In February 2011, various groups proposed naming the New International Trade Crossing Bridge, a proposed bridge that will connect Detroit and Windsor by linking Highway 401 in Ontario with Interstate 75 and Interstate 94 in Michigan, in honour of Howe.
 On May 14, 2015, during an event attended by Canadian Prime Minister Stephen Harper, it was officially announced that the bridge would be known as the Gordie Howe International Bridge.